 These boards usually have a straight nose and tail.
-People are mostly opting for inflatable all-round boards, but there are also board in a solid variant, depending on your desire for epoxy, wood or carbon and kevlar combinations.
+People are mostly opting for inflatable all-round boards, but there are also board in a stable variant, depending on your desire for epoxy, wood, or carbon and kevlar combinations.

 Each subset of these boards differs in price.

 TIP: All inflatable boards manufactured today are intended for use on saltwater.